Credibility Score

 • mutual vouch duration and defection

-• credibility score of vouchers
+• credibility score of vouchers or reviewers

 Weights do not need to be linear.
 For example, having 100 positive reviews may provide 2x more credibility than 10 positive reviews.